LoriTimmons/12--homework/README.md

 * [Questions / Issues](#Questions)<br>

   ## Description
   This projects is designed to help an organization keep track of their employees.
-With this application you can view, add and update an employee roles.
+With this application you can view and add employees, departments and roles.
+You can also update an current employee's roles.
   ## Installation
   To create this you need to work in the nodes modules and require the inquirer package, express, dotenv, console.table and mySQL12.
 Install
     ## Usage